cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 DROP CONTINUOUS VIEW
 ---------------------------

-To :code:`DROP` a :code:`CONTINUOUS VIEW` from the system, use the :code:`DROP CONTINUOUS VIEW` command.
+To :code:`DROP` a continuous view from the system, use the :code:`DROP CONTINUOUS VIEW` command.
 Its syntax is simple:

 .. code-block:: pipeline

 	DROP CONTINUOUS VIEW name

-This will remove the :code:`CONTINUOUS VIEW` from the system along with all of its associated resources.
+This will remove the continuous view from the system along with all of its associated resources.

 .. _pipeline-query: